mpvnet-player/mpv.net/docs/Manual.md

 mpv.net requires the .NET Framework 4.8 and Windows 7 or higher and a modern graphics card.

-For internet streaming youtube-dl or yt-dlp must be downloaded and installed manually.
+For internet streaming yt-dlp must be downloaded and installed manually.

 #### File Associations